 - Perianal gland tumors

-Spays and neuters are highly routine and generally pose little risk to pets.
-However, that does not make our doctors and technicians any less careful.
+Spay and neuter surgeries are highly routine and generally pose little risk to pets.
+However, this does not make our veterinarians and technicians any less careful.
 Your pet’s health and safety are paramount, and we understand that every surgery comes with risks.
-Before your pet goes into surgery, we run blood work and perform an exam to check for health problems.
-During surgery, we use state-of-the-art monitoring equipment to monitor your pet’s vital signs and adjust their anesthesia as needed.
+Before they go into surgery, we’ll run blood work and perform an exam to make sure your dog or cat is sufficiently healthy.
+During surgery, we use state-of-the-art monitoring equipment to observe your pet’s vital signs and adjust their anesthesia as needed.

-Veterinary Healthcare Associates offers laser surgery for spays and neuters.
+At Veterinary Healthcare Associates, we offer laser surgery for spays and neuters.
 This tool has several advantages over traditional scalpel surgery:

 - Reduces bleeding by sealing off blood vessels